angelo-wf/SnesJs/README.md

 - The WDC datasheet for the W65C816S cpu.
 - The [65C816 opcodes tutorial](http://6502.org/tutorials/65c816opcodes.html) from 6502.org.
-- The [65816 opcode matrix](http://www.oxyron.de/html/opcodes816.html) from oxyron.de (the cycle timing and notes there aren't fully accurate).
+- The [65816 opcode matrix](http://www.oxyron.de/html/opcodes816.html) from oxyron.de (the cycle timing and notes there aren't fully accurate, and the addressing modes IAL and IAX are swapped for JMP (opcodes $7C and $EC)).
 - The [SuperFamicon wiki](https://wiki.superfamicom.org).
 - The in-progress [SnesDev Wiki](https://snesdev.mesen.ca/wiki/index.php?title=Main_Page) by [Sour](https://github.com/SourMesen).
 - Some quick peeks at Sour's [Mesen-S source](https://github.com/SourMesen/Mesen-S).